 The colour stands for solidity, fall and earth.
-Considered a masculine colour that radiates confidence and reliability.
-In the flower industry there are not many brown flowers, but more than enough branches to compensate.
-If you are looking for an unstructed, unusual or autumnal bouquet, incorporating the colour brown is perfectly suited to the design.
+It is also considered a masculine colour that radiates confidence and reliability.
+In the flower industry, there are not many brown flowers, but more than enough branches to compensate.
+If you are looking for an unstructured, unusual or even, autumnal bouquet, incorporating the colour brown is perfectly suited to the design.

 There are more brown flower varieties than you might think!
 Take a look below to find some interesting varieties to use this autumn

-Similar to the Craspedia, this scabious seedhead is very popular for it’s unique size and shape.
+Similar to the Craspedia, this scabious seedhead is very popular for its unique size and shape.
 The beauty of this flower is the heart of the flower.
-It is perfect to add a touch of brown, interest and texture to the arrangement this autumn.
+It is perfect to add a touch of brown, as well as interest and texture to the arrangement this autumn.
 Find here

 Amaranthus Hot Biscuits

-This beautiful upright amaranthus is a cooper-brown colour that is perfect suited to an autumnal, earthy bridal bouquet.
+This beautiful upright amaranthus is a copper-brown colour that is perfectly suited to an autumnal, earthy bridal bouquet.
 The thick plumes are long flowering so you can enjoy them for a long time!
 Find here

 Anthurium Chocolate Love